yousefalatari/ma1sd/docs/threepids/session/session.md

 ## Restrictions
 ### Bindings
-mxisd does not store bindings directly.
+ma1sd does not store bindings directly.
 While a user can see its email, phone number or any other 3PID in its settings/profile, it does **NOT** mean it is published/saved anywhere or can be used to invite/search the user.

 Identity stores are the ones holding such data, irrelevant if a user added a 3PID to their profile.
-When queried for bindings, mxisd will query Identity stores which are responsible to store this kind of information.
+When queried for bindings, ma1sd will query Identity stores which are responsible to store this kind of information.

 Therefore, by default, any 3PID added to a user profile which is NOT within a configured and enabled Identity backend will simply not be usable for search or invites, **even on the same Homeserver!**